dww142/IPEDS-data-depot/README.md

 5. from the IPEDS folder - execute ipeds_downloader.py
 6. from the IPEDS folder - execute ipeds_data_loader.py
 7. execute each view creation script in SHARED\ETL_Views
-8. execute each view creation script in IPEDS\ETL_Views
+8. execute each view creation script in IPEDS\ETL_Views - starting with vw_DimInstitution (Fact views are dependent on this view)

 <i>The view creation scripts also extract data from the ETL database and load to the RPT database</i>